 Body, paintjob, rust protection

 The rust protection on this Bentley is great (as it should be), but you should definitely check properly the paintjob which has to be flawless everywhere.
 Because keep in mind that fixing the various scratches, or replacing the damaged body panels can be, and it usually is extremely expensive.
-Also if the car was previously damaged or just resprayed then it most probably won’t have the same paint quality on that particular body panel as from the factory.
+Also if the car was previously damaged or just resprayed then it won’t have the same paint quality on that particular body panel as from the factory.

 Water leaks into the interior

 It’s very important to check for water leaks in the interior especially in the front footwell area.
 The water can leak in because of the clogged scuttle drain holes which are buried deep down under the windscreen plastic scuttle panel.
 These drain holes are located basically above the gearbox and it’s very hard to reach or even to see them.
-They can be clogged by dried out leaves and some other shit which will cause water accumulating in this area which can cause big amount of electronic issues mainly in cars made to 2005, because these cars do have an important wiring loom located near these drain holes which can be damaged by this accumulated water.
-(The price for replacing the damaged part of this wiring loom starts from around 5 600€ at the dealer.)
+They can be clogged by dried out leaves and some other shit which will cause water accumulating in this area which can cause big amount of electronic issues mainly in cars made to 2005, because these cars do have an important wiring loom located near these drain holes which can be damaged by this accumulated water!

 So it’s good to occasionally remove the plastic scuttle panel and clean this area as much as you can.
 It’s also good to make a long thin attachment to the vacuum cleaner to reach all that shit.

 All in all, if you find a car which has water or moisture in the interior or water accumulated under the plastic scuttle panel then you should just run away, quickly run away from it, because you never know for how long the water was sitting in there and it could already do minor or major damage to the electronics.

 (Other possibly blocked water drain holes: in fuel cap, under the rear electronic spoiler – check for water in the trunk as well)